IbrahimKhatrii/platforms/README.md

-# **platforms**
+# **platformer**

-A lightweight, compile-time–selected platform detection utility for Dart and Flutter.
+A lightweight, compile-time–selected platformer detection utility for Dart and Flutter.
 This package provides a single, consistent `Platform` API that works across:

 - **Web**